 OACC builds vibrant communities through Asian and Pacific Islander arts and cultural programs that foster inter-generational and cross-cultural dialogue and understanding, collaboration, and social justice.

-OACC is a thriving first-class community arts organization in Oakland and the Bay Area that promotes cross-cultural understanding for present and future generations.
-Local artists and their cultural art forms are promoted through a variety of programming and community collaborations.
-OACC envisions vibrant, healthy, and just communities where diverse Asian and Pacific Islander identities and heritage are affirmed and celebrated through cross-cultural interchange, intergenerational dialogue, and educational programming.
+OACC envisions vibrant, healthy, and just communities where diverse Asian and Pacific Islander identities and heritage are affirmed and celebrated through cross-cultural exchange, intergenerational dialogue, and educational programming.

 - OACC believes that the arts and cultural heritage are essential to building and sustaining vibrant, healthy communities.